George Polk: Aftermath

-Reporters in New York city started a fundraising project to send an independent investigation committee to Greece, and from this effort the newsmen's commission was formed.
-Members included Ernest Hemingway, William Polk (George Polk's brother), William A. Price (Polk's cousin) and Homer Bigart.
-This was soon however eclipsed in media coverage by the Lippman Committee, consisting mostly of Washington journalists with Walter Lippman as chairman and James Reston of The New York Times.
+Reporters in New York City started a fundraising project to send an independent investigation committee to Greece.
+From this effort, the Newsmen's Commission was formed.
+Members included Ernest Hemingway, William Polk (George Polk's brother), William A. Price (Polk's cousin), and Homer Bigart.
+This was soon eclipsed in media coverage by the Lippmann Committee, including mostly Washington, D.C.–based journalists, including Walter Lippmann as chairman and James Reston of The New York Times.

 Within months of his death, a group of American journalists created the George Polk Awards for outstanding radio or television journalism.
 These awards were modeled after the Pulitzer Prize which is awarded for outstanding print journalism in newspapers.

+Personal life

+Polk married Kay Phillips in 1939.